This post may contain affiliate links. Please read our disclosure policy.

 • Add the brine and pork to a large marinating bag or a large bowl.
 You want the pork to be completely submerged.
 Transfer to a refrigerator and let the tenderloin sit in the brine for 1-2 hours.

-• Preheat your oven to 350 °F (177 °C) for the last 20 minutes of the brine.
+• Preheat your oven to 350 °F (177 °C)

 • Once the pork is done brining, rinse with water and pat dry.